 Must-have or Mandatory features:

-These are must have features and mandatory.
-For example, basic functions of a mobile phone include switching on/off, making calls, receiving calls, sending/receiving text messages, etc. These are threshold functions, which are basic and necessary to sell the product.
+These are must-have features and mandatory.
+For example, the basic functions of a mobile phone include switching on/off, making calls, receiving calls, sending/receiving text messages, etc. These are threshold functions, which are basic and necessary to sell the product.
 Without these, the product is useless.
 However, beyond a point, on these functions, customer satisfaction does not go up – rather, as shown above, it goes down.

 Performance or Linear features:

 Here the motto is “the more the better.”
-The higher the number of performance functions leads to higher customer satisfaction.
-For example, if the phone is slimmer, and it boots-up quickly, then we have more satisfied customers.
-The price of the product is related to the linear features, but these are not differentiators to sell the product.
+The higher the number of performance functions the higher customer satisfaction.
+For example, if the phone is slimmer, and it boots up quickly, then we have more satisfied customers.
+The price of the product is related to the linear features, but these are not differentiators to selling the product.
 For that, we need exciters and delighters.

 Exciters and Delighters: